Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Kavalrachni (MPMM).md

 aliases: ["Duergar Kavalrachni"]
 ---
 # Duergar Kavalrachni
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-107, Mordenkainen's Tome of Foes p.
-189*
+107*

 Kavalrachni are duergar cavalry trained to fight while riding [[5.
 Mechanics/Bestiary/Monstrosity/Female Steeder (MPMM).md|") (in this book"]] or other Underdark creatures as mounts.